-The corporate risk register was last reported to the Audit Committee (for risk management assurance) in April 2018, prior to being refreshed mid-June 2018 to show the latest developments.
-Officers have worked through the risk related questions and comments from that Committee.
+The corporate risk register was last reported to the Audit Committee (for risk management assurance) in July 2018, prior to being refreshed in late August and early September 2018 to show the latest developments.
+Officers have worked through the risk related questions and comments from that Committee and answers will be supplied separate to this report.
 The latest significant changes since the last Risk Management report to Audit Committee are shown in Appendix A (the risk reconciliation report).
 The latest progress against mitigations for corporate risks since the last Audit Committee is shown at Appendix B (the risk register report).